axibase/atsd-use-cases/research/sf-call-center/README.md

 The values have also been ranked, shown outside the table.

-In order to preserve 2016 and 2017 data as holdout data, the values used for modeling will exclude 2016 and 2017 data.
+to preserve 2016 and 2017 data as holdout data, the values used for modeling will exclude 2016 and 2017 data.
 The new baseline values are shown below:

 | Metric | Baseline |